loouislow81/notebook-deeplearning/docs/chapter-3.md

     - Using the training data.
   - Use Bias/Variance analysis & Error analysis to prioritize next steps.

-### Training and testing on different distributions
+### Training and Testing on Different Distributions

 - A lot of teams are working with deep learning applications that has training sets that are different from the Dev/test sets due to the hanger of deep learning to data.
 - There are some strategies to follow up when training set distribution differs from Dev/test sets distribution.